Genera1Developer/Project-Auto/CODE_OF_CONDUCT.md

 **Community Impact:** Use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community.

 **Consequence:** A private, written warning from community leaders, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
 A public apology may be requested.
+Educational resources on inclusive language and respectful communication may also be provided.

 #### 2. Warning

 **Community Impact:** A violation through a single incident or series of actions.

 **Consequence:** A warning with consequences for continued behavior.
 This may include a temporary restriction from interacting in community spaces.
 No unsolicited interaction with the people involved, including those enforcing the Code of Conduct, is allowed for a specified period.
 Violating these terms may lead to a temporary or permanent ban.
+The violator may also be required to participate in diversity and inclusion training.

 #### 3. Temporary Ban